A REGEX PRIMER

 Named back-referencing does not replace groups indexes.
 You can still refer to the duplicate group using the index \1(or $1).

-Anonymous Capture Groups
+Anonymous Capture Group

 We saw so far that capture groups can be accessed using back-referencing.
 Sometimes, though, we want to create a capture group to organize the regular expression, but we do not want to be able to access it later.
 In such cases we can create an anonymous capture group(also known as non-capturing group).
 The syntax for an anonymous capture group is the following: